jackson-asmith/jacksonsmith.github.io/index.md

 ## Projects

 - Present annual security course
-- Setup and manage a scalable Debian cluster running Rocket.Chat using Chef, Prometheus, and Grafana to manage a node.js and nginx frontend and a mongoDB backend
+- Designed and deployed a Rocket.Chat instance hosted on public cloud running on a Debian cluster using a Node.js and nginx frontend and MongoDB backend provisioned with Ruby and shell (formerly Chef) monitored via Prometheus and Grafana

 ## Technical Skills